vlang/v/doc/docs.md

 ## Pure functions by default

-V functions are pure by default, meaning that their return values are only determined by their arguments, and their evaluation has no side effects.
+V functions are pure by default, meaning that their return values are a function of their arguments only, and their evaluation has no side effects.

 This is achieved by lack of global variables and all function arguments being immutable by default, even when references are passed.

-V is not a pure functional language however.
+V is not a purely functional language however.

-It is possible to modify function arguments by using the same keyword `mut`:
+It is possible to modify function arguments by using the keyword `mut`:

 ```v
 struct User {